Geobility/Geobility.github.io/_portfolio/project2.md

   thumbnail: assets/img/portfolio/auto_data_analysis_thumb.jpg
 ---
 ### Ada County Address Compilation
 Addresses are added or changed daily.
 Thanks to automation, they are also compiled daily.
-The Cities of Meridian and Boise as well as others managed by Ada County Assessor's office pool their address into one <a href="https://adacounty.id.gov/assessor/land-records/ada-county-assessor-data/" target="_blank">compiled set</a> to provide timely location information for Emergency 911 Response as well as a host of other government operations.
+The City of Meridian contributes to one <a href="https://adacounty.id.gov/assessor/land-records/ada-county-assessor-data/" target="_blank">compiled set</a> of address location data with the City of Boise and others managed by Ada County Assessor's office.
+This data allows the agencies to provide timely location information for Emergency 911 Response as well many other government operations.

 ### Digline Utility Location Export <img src="assets/img/portfolio/digline_logo.jpg" alt="Digline Logo" height="40" style="vertical-align:text-top"/>